Hayato Terahara: Professional career

-Active player era

 Fukuoka Daiei / SoftBank Hawks

-On November 19, 2001, Terahara was drafted first round pick by the Fukuoka Daiei Hawks in the 2001 Nippon Professional Baseball draft.
+On November 19, 2001, Terahara was drafted as the first round pick by the Fukuoka Daiei Hawks in the 2001 Nippon Professional Baseball draft.

 In Terahara's rookie year, he pitched in seven games as a starting pitcher and had a record of 6-2 win–loss record and a one save.

 He pitched 18 games in the 2003 season, posting a record of 7 wins and 5 losses, but his performance gradually declined.

 Terahara pitched in 56 games in five seasons with the Hawks, posting a 16–14 win–loss record and a one save.